xiix0/scam/README.md

-You enjoy the company of other people.
+Avoid gunfire in the bathroom tonight.